Europe promises to reopen for summer tourism in wake of coronavirus

 The EU currently has recommendations in place to all its member nations that they restrict all non-essential visitors from outside.
 But with infection rates dropping off in some countries, this looks set to change.

 Some countries, such as Greece, are already naming specific dates.
 Others, such as Austria and Germany, are already lifting internal borders.
+German Chancellor Angela Merkel said Wednesday that many internal EU border restrictions would be lifted by June 15.

 There's even talk of permitting special "green corridors" or "travel bubbles" that would allow certain countries with low or sharply declining infection rates to open up to a select few destinations until borders are fully reopened.